 The directors are required by the Companies Act, Cap.
-386 of the Laws of Malta to prepare financial statements for each financial year which give a true and fair view of the state of the affairs of the Company and of the profit or loss of the Company for that year.
+386 of the Laws of Malta, to prepare financial statements for each financial year that give a true and fair view of the state of the affairs of the company and of the profit or loss of the company for that year.